mflova/mflova-vim-config/README.md

 And then you can use "git mergetool" after finding conflicts to use Vim fugitive tool.
 The centered window corresponds to the final changes that will be applied.

+On vim, you can open a file in three way split by pressing `dv` over the conflicted file in git status window from fugitive.

 ## Features

 Main features of this VIM: